RenderKit/oidn/doc/compilation.md

 - `OIDN_APPS`: Enable building example and test applications (ON by default).

-- `OIDN_APPS_OPENIMAGEIO`: Enable [OpenImageIO](http://openimageio.org/)
+- `OIDN_APPS_OPENIMAGEIO`: Enable [OpenImageIO](http://openimageio.org/) 2.1 or
-  support in the example and test applications to be able to load/save OpenEXR, PNG, and other image file formats (OFF by default).
+  later support in the example and test applications to be able to load/save OpenEXR, PNG, and other image file formats (OFF by default).

 - `OIDN_INSTALL_DEPENDENCIES`: Enable installing the dependencies (e.g. TBB,